Orleans, France

 When we asked people what advice they would give someone preparing to move to Orleans, they said:

 "The housing and neighborhoods south of the Loire river is more expensive but are nicer.
 When deciding where to live, think about the traffic you will face daily to get to and from work.
 All rental contracts in France allow the renter to get out with three month notice to the owner.
 If the owner wants to remove the tenant, he has to have a legimate reason such as non-payment of rent or he wants to move into the property himself.
 He can't just arbitrarily force you out even if he sells the property to another person.
 You can stay as long as your contract which is either 3 or 6 years.
-Read the book by David Hampshire entitled "Buying a Home in France"," explained one expat living in Orleans, France.
+Read the book by David Hampshire entitled "Buying a Home in France"," said one expat who made the move to Orleans.

 How do I find a place to live in Orleans?